 Musical Instrument Museum (Musikinstrumenten Museum) – Here you can examine more than 3,500 instruments from the XVI century onward.
 In addition, you can also listen to the music produced by many of them on audio records, which are available as part of the exhibitions.

-Tiergarten – This is the biggest park in Berlin, located over no less than 520 decares!
-The Berlin Zoo is sheltered here, as well as President s residence, the Potsdamer Platz, and the Victory Column.
+Tiergarten – This is the biggest park in Berlin.
+The Berlin Zoo is sheltered here, as well as the President’s residence, the Potsdamer Platz, and the Victory Column.
 It is a perfect place for a picnic, to go jogging or roller-skating, or simply take a walk amidst the fresh greenery, flower paths and beautiful fountains.

 Jewish Museum – It traces the history of the Jews in Germany from the mid-centuries onward, in a very interesting way.
 Interactive screens, games teaching curious facts, small drawers hiding traditional or religious items, such as photos, paintings, pieces of art and of the everyday life, films and audio presentations.
 The building of the museum is a real masterpiece of the architecture with its unusual zigzag forms.

 Hackesche Höfe – A complex of eight restored German buildings and their adjacent courtyards that are interconnected.
-Nowadays they are modernised and have turned into a centre of fun and culture, as well as of residential and business premises.
+Nowadays they are modernized and have turned into a center of fun and culture, as well as of residential and business premises.
 Hackesche Höfe shelters many entertainment and catering establishments, stores, restaurants, cinemas, galleries, residential and business institutions.
-For more information visit the official website – www.hackesche-hoefe.com.

 Victory Column (Siegessäule) – The monument is located at the Tiergarten Park.
 It is 67 m high and has a golden statue on its top, which is called the “golden angel”.
 Well, it is not exactly an angel but yet it has big golden winds.
 The statue weights 35 tons.
 Up at the top there is an observation deck, which you can reach following tens of stairs and then enjoy the splendid view to Tiergarten.

-Red City Hall (Rotes Rathaus) – Building s name is inspired by the red bricks it is made of.
+Red City Hall (Rotes Rathaus) – This building’s name is inspired by the red bricks it is made of.
 On the top of its clock tower there is pole waving Berlin s flag with the bear, which is a symbol of the city.
 In front of the entrance to the City Hall you will see the Neptune Fountain.

 Stollen – This traditional German fruit bread is seen everywhere in Berlin at Christmas time!
 It reminds about Easter cake but it is much richer in fruits, buts and fragrant spices.